 Credentials allow you to quickly and securely store your login information for use within workflows.
 Typically credentials will be created directly from the workflow builder as you set up a new connection.
-The same credential can be shared across multiple workflows (for example, you can share the same FTP server credential across all workflows that connect to the FTP server).
+The same credential can be shared across multiple workflows.
+For example, you can share the same Google Sheets credential across all workflows that connect to Google Sheets.

-Credentials can be created, edited, and deleted from the Credentials tab.
+Credentials can be created, edited, and deleted from MESA's Settings tab.

-First, you can create credentials by using that platform's Mesa app.
+First, you can create credentials by using that platform's MESA app.
 This is the recommended method because it is the easiest way to get started.
-When prompted, you can choose to use the Mesa app associated with the automation.
-From there, you will only need to login to the service and grant Mesa authorization by finish up the authentication steps.
+When prompted, you can choose to use the MESA app associated with the automation.
+From there, you will only need to log in to the service and grant MESA authorization by finishing up the authentication steps.

-If your service do not have a Mesa app (such as Salesforce), or if you want more fine-grained control over the permissions you are granting Mesa, you can use your own custom app.
+If your service does not have a MESA app (such as Salesforce), or if you want more fine-grained control over the permissions you are granting MESA, you can use your own custom app.
 This will require you to create an app on the service and then fill in all of the fields that appear after you select Use your own custom app (advanced).